Tinker Bell and the Great Fairy Rescue

 Parents Need to Know

-Parents need to know that this sweet fairy story has several tense scenes in which main characters seem to be in peril.
+Parents need to know that Tinker Bell and the Great Fairy Rescue is a sweet fairy story with several tense scenes in which main characters seem to be in peril.
 But everything always works out in the end, and there's enough humor to balance the tension.
 In one scene, a parent wrongfully accuses a child of lying -- and the resulting tears might upset some sensitive kids -- but the emotional scenes aren't too drawn out.

 What's the story?